Reexamining constraints on neutron star properties from perturbative QCD: Implications for neutron stars

+The radius of the star at the critical point $R_\crit\equiv R(M_\crit)$ is also very close to $R_\tov$.
+For the maximally soft NS EOS with $n_\ceft=n_0$ ($2n_0$), $R_\crit$ is about $0.1$ km ($0.1$ km) larger than $R_\tov=8.6$ km ($8.9$ km), and for the maximally stiff EOS following \ceft~ up to $n_0$ ($2n_0$), $R_\crit$ is about $0.4$ km ($0.3$ km) larger than $R_\tov=17.4$ km ($12.9$ km) \footnote{Predictions of $R_\tov$ by the maximally stiff NS EOSs are not a bound.}.
+This compounded with the nearly flat slopes $\ud M/\ud R$ near the TOV limit strengthens the finding that pQCD is impotent in placing bounds on NS static observables.

+Since all possibilities in the mass-radius plane are bracketed by predictions of the limiting NS EOSs~\footnote{except for dwarf neutron stars \cite{Zhou:2023cvq}.}, it is safe to conclude in the absence of additional assumptions that \cref{eq:pmaxbound} only impacts stars in the vicinity of $M_\tov$. \Cref{fig:Mcrit} shows the proximity $M_\tov-M_\crit$ of critical masses to the TOV limits for excluded samples in \cref{fig:l14r20}.
+For NS EOSs supporting higher $M_\tov$, pQCD constraints radiate further downwards but the effect is confined to a very limited range of NS masses throughout.
+Indeed, this is a ubiquitous feature shared by every solutions to the TOV equation.
+For all the EOS samples considered, the derivatives of NS masses with respect to their central baryon chemical potential are small $\left(\ud M/\ud \mu_c\right)_{2\msol}\lesssim 10^{-2}~\msol/\MeV$ for two-solar-mass stars and decreases rapidly at higher NS masses.\\

-The analysis above hints at possible ways of modifying an EOS that is in tension with given PQCD calculations so that it satisfies \cref{eq:pmaxbound}.
-Since the segment below $\mu_\crit$ of such an EOS already complies with \cref{eq:pmaxbound}, the minimal alteration would be to follow the original EOS up to the critical point, then sticks to the bound $P=P_\pqcd-\Delta P_\mathrm{max}$ to avoid crossing it.
-Implementations of this procedure entail a first order phase transition at $\mu_\crit$ (which gives rise to the sharp corner that bends the $P-\mu$ curve upwards), followed by a section of constant $C_s=\cmax=1$.
+Our discussion above on the critical points hints at ways of modifying an excluded NS EOS to reconcile it with high-density inputs.
+Since the segment below $\mu_\crit$ already complies with \cref{eq:pmaxbound}, the minimal modification would be to follow the original EOS up to the critical point, then stick to the $\dpmax$ extension $P(\mu_B)=P_\pqcd-\Delta P_\mathrm{max}(\mu_B)$ to avoid dropping below it.
+Implementations of this procedure entail a first order phase transition at $\mu_\crit$ (which gives rise to the sharp corner that bends the $P(\mu)$ curve upwards), followed by a section of constant $C_s=\cmax=1$.
 Notice that this is exactly the scenario depicted in red in \cref{fig:construction}, and the number density immediately after the phase transition is given by \cref{eq:nLmax}.
-A simple estimate noting that $n_\pqcd\simeq40 n_0$ and $\mu_\crit/\mu_\pqcd\gtrsim 0.5$ suggests the required jump in densities associated with the first order phase transition is typically huge ($\Delta n_B\gtrsim10 n_0$, $\Delta\mathcal{E}\gtrsim$ GeV/$\mathrm{fm}^3$, see \cref{fig:nconstraint} in \cref{sec:nconst}), making it impossible for stable branches of NSs to continue beyond the critical points.
-The outcome is an updated TOV limit that sits at $M_\crit$.
+A simple estimate noting that $n_\pqcd\simeq30-50 n_0$ and $\mu_\crit/\mu_\pqcd\gtrsim 0.5$ suggests the required jump in densities associated with the first order phase transition is typically huge ($\Delta n_B\gtrsim10 n_0$, $\Delta\mathcal{E}\gtrsim$ GeV/$\mathrm{fm}^3$, see \cref{fig:nconstraint} in \cref{sec:intcnstr}), rendering stable NSs beyond the critical points infeasible.
+The outcome is an updated TOV limit that sits at $M_\tov^\mathrm{new}=M_\crit$.